nata-kab/nata-kab/README.md

 -->
 ###  About me

-I learned programming under the supervision of a personal IT mentor.
-Now I am looking for my first commercial job and I can start it right away.

 I found that programming is like a puzzle that challenges me to solve the problem and get all the parts to fit together.
 I'm always really excited to see the final result of my work.

 ###  I’m currently working on my JS and React skills.